 Because human nature has been a mystery, Directors and Executives have had no choice but to look for managers with a proven track record, hoping they will be able to replicate their previous successful performances.
 Unfortunately, guessing leads to inconsistent results.

-Note: Sportscasters who make a living predicting the outcome of athletic events look like gurus on week and buffoons the next.
+Note: Sportscasters who make a living predicting the outcome of athletic events look like gurus one week and buffoons the next.

 Without science from which to work, managers are relegated to making educated guesses.
 However, although their guesses may be educated, they are still guesses.
-Those making important and sometimes critical decisions are sure to guess wrong.
+Those making important and sometimes critical decisions are sure to guess wrong at least some of the time.

 Note: As they say, “There are no old successful gamblers.”
 The law of averages will eventually rear its ugly head, and winnings will be offset by what they will surely lose.